mysql/mysql-sys/README.md

 Formats a normalized statement, truncating it if it's > 64 characters long by default.

-To configure the length to truncate the statement to by default, update the `sys.statement_truncate_len` variable with `sys_config` table to a different value.
+To configure the length to truncate the statement to by default, update the `statement_truncate_len` variable with `sys_config` table to a different value.
 Alternatively, to change it just for just your particular session, use `SET @sys.statement_truncate_len := <some new value>`.

 Useful for printing statement related data from Performance Schema from the command line.